 Fire Training Structure

 The Fire Training Structure has been installed at the Kneehill County Training Centre located at the Trochu Fire Hall.
 The structure was funded by the ACP Provincial grant program supporting regional initiatives, including fire services.
 The structure allows the firefighters in our region to train under the real pressures of fire, heat, and smoke.

-If an emergency please dial, 9-1-1
+In case of an emergency please dial 9-1-1

-Fire Department contact: Debra Grosfield 403.443.5541 (Messages will be relayed to the fire chiefs).
+Fire Department contact: Debra Grosfield 403-443-5541 (Messages will be relayed to the fire chiefs).